 - had no intent to deprive.

-When is embezzlement a felony in California?
+When is embezzlement a felony under California state law?

 Our California criminal defense attorneys will highlight the following in this article: